graphql-java/java-dataloader/README.md

 ## Features

+Vert.x `DataLoader` is a feature-complete port of the Facebook reference implementation with [one major difference](#manual-dispatching).
+These features are:

 - Simple, intuitive API, using generics and fluent coding
 - Define batch load function with lambda expression
 - Schedule a load request in queue for batching